Getting Help

 # GitHub Issues

 Please do not open an issue on GitHub, unless you have spotted an actual bug in MassTransit.
-If you are unsure, ask on the mailing list or on StackOverflow, and if we confirm it's a bug, we'll ask you to create the issue.
+If you are unsure, pursue one of the alternate options first.
+If we confirm it's a bug, we'll ask you to create the issue (opens new window).

 Issues are not the place for questions, and they'll likely be closed.